The Competency Matrix: Why and How?

 Recruitment is another area where the development of a skills and versatility matrix is crucial.
 In today's intense competition for talent, it's essential for organizations to understand exactly what skills they need to achieve their objectives.
 A skills and versatility matrix provides an overview of existing skills within the organization, and highlights gaps that may require recruitment.
 This enables hiring managers to target more precisely the skills required when looking for new talent.

-In addition, by highlighting skills that are in short supply within the organization, the matrix can help identify positions for which it might be beneficial to offer in-house training, rather than seeking to recruit from outside.
+Furthermore, by highlighting skills that are in short supply within the organization, the matrix can help identify positions for which it might be beneficial to offer in-house training, rather than seeking to recruit from outside.
 In this way, a skills and versatility matrix can provide valuable support for recruitment, helping to align the recruitment strategy with the organization's real needs.

-How to build a skill matrix?
+How do you build a skills matrix?

 Building a skills and versatility matrix is not a task to be taken lightly; it's a strategic process that can transform the way you manage your talent and drive your organization.
 Here are the key steps to building a robust and effective skills matrix.

-3.1 Identify key skills and areas of versatility :
+3.1.
+Identify key skills and areas of versatility :

 The first step in building your skills matrix is to identify the key skills and areas of versatility required in your organization.
 These are the technical and functional skills that are crucial to achieving your objectives.
 It can be useful to work closely with the managers of each department to determine the specific skills required for each position.
 Don't forget to consider "soft" skills, such as communication and problem-solving, which are just as important to your organization's success.

 3.2.
-Evaluate skill and versatility levels:
+Assessing skill levels and versatility :

 Once you've identified the key competencies, the next step is to assess the skill level and versatility of each member of your team.
 This can be done through individual interviews, performance appraisals or skills tests.
 The aim is to understand not only whether an individual possesses a particular skill, but also how competent and versatile they are in that area.